 That’s the question at the heart of this book.
 And it’s the question that comes into the mind of every believer when they are under attack.
 How can God let this happen to me?
 How can bad things happen to good people?
-This is not just a personal question, it’s a question that affects the whole reality of the gospel message: If Jesus was really the Messiah, how could God let him suffer on the cross?
+This is not just a personal question, it’s a question that affects the validity of the gospel message: If Jesus was really the Messiah, how could God let him suffer on the cross?

 Suffering and the Christian Faith

-This message of suffering is right at the heart of the Christian message.
-The crucial moment of Christianity, after all, is when Jesus hung bleeding on a cross.
+This question of suffering is in fact right at the heart of the Christian message.
+The crucial moment of Christianity is when Jesus hung bleeding on a cross.
 And this is not just something Jesus did for us so that we would never have to suffer.
 Jesus taught,

 5 you#: A pound sign (#) is used to indicate a second person plural form.
 An asterisk (*) is used to indicate a second person singular.

 In the Middle East, olives are a great treat and delicious to eat.
-But only when those olives are crushed in a press do they yield their oil, an oil used to fuel lamps and provide light in the darkness.
+But only when those olives are crushed in a press do they yield their oil, which is used to fuel lamps and provide light in the darkness.
 Jesus provides light because he was pressed at Gethsemane and died at Calvary.
 Through his suffering, light and life have been provided to us and to the world.

 The redemptive qualities of suffering are a central Christian teaching, though this topic is often neglected or even rejected today.
 The gospel is often presented as a